LiixTT/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

 ## Core Principles

+### Universal Ring Structure Principle
+- **CRITICAL - Ring Structure Continuity**: IO RING is a **ring structure** (circular), so signals at the beginning and end of the list are adjacent.
+This applies to both analog and digital signals.
+  - **General rule**: In a ring structure, if signals appear in two segments (one at the beginning of the list and one at the end of the list), they are considered contiguous because the list wraps around
+  - This principle applies to:
+    - **Analog signals**: Voltage domain continuity
+    - **Digital signals**: Digital domain continuity

 ### User Intent Priority
 - **Absolute priority**: Strictly follow user-specified signal order, placement order, and all requirements
 - **Signal preservation**: Preserve all signals with identical names
 - **Placement sequence**: Process one side at a time, place signals and pads simultaneously
 - **Voltage domain configuration**:
   - **If user explicitly specifies**: MUST strictly follow user's specification exactly, do not modify or ask for confirmation
-  - **If user does NOT specify**: AI must select ONE unified voltage domain to power ALL analog pads, do NOT ask user
+  - **If user does NOT specify**: AI must analyze and create voltage domains automatically - every signal must belong to a voltage domain, and every voltage domain must have one PVSS3 provider and one PVDD3 provider (one provider pair), do NOT ask user
 - **Workflow execution**: Automatically determine workflow entry point based on user input (intent graph file vs requirements), proceed through all steps without asking user for choices

 ## Workflow